All resources

 Let's say we have the same list of the salaries for 10 employees for August 2024 and would like to find out the average salary in column C.

-Since the AVERAGEA function works with numeric values just like the AVERAGE function, we can replace one of the values with a text string to observe how it affects the calculation.
+Since the AVERAGEA function works with numeric values just like AVERAGE, we can replace one of the values with a text string to observe how it affects the calculation.

-To clarify the difference, let's first explore how the AVERAGE function works with text values.
+To clarify the difference, let's first explore how AVERAGE works with text values.

 Now let's see how the AVERAGEA function works with the same dataset: